Polaire

-Émilie Marie Bouchaud (14 May 1874 – 14 October 1939), better known by her stage name Polaire, was a French singer and actress.
-She was known for her wasp waist which, achieved through corsetry, reportedly measured less than 16 inches (41 cm), although pictures of her show distinct signs of retouching around the waist, which may mean her waist was much more normal than reported.
+Émilie Marie Bouchaud (14 May 1874 – 14 October 1939), better known by her stage name Polaire, was a French singer and actress, who became internationally known.
+She performed also in the United States and London, and in films.

+She was notable for her wasp waist which, achieved through corsetry, reportedly measured less than 16 inches (41 cm).
 She was also known for her eccentric stage presence, which generated mixed receptions.